Top of main content

 Countries with the best post-study work visas

-An international survey conducted recently reveals that 40% of students said that having the option to work after they graduate was a contributing factor when choosing where to study.1 Post-study work visas allow graduates to stay on overseas and work without restrictions for a few years, before having to return home.
+For many students, the ability to gain work experience abroad after graduation plays a crucial role in their decision on where to study.
+Post-study work visas allow graduates to stay on overseas and work without restrictions for a few years, before having to return home.

 If you'd like to stay on after completing your studies overseas, do check out these work visa options offered by English-speaking countries and length of stay allowed so you can weigh your options before deciding on which country to study in.